remnrem/luna-doc/docs/ref/power-spectra.md

 _Applies the basic discrete Fourier transform to a signal_

-In contrast to Welch ([`PSD`](#psd)) or multi-taper ([`MTM`](#mtm)) approaches, the `FFT` performs the same function (for a single, real, 1-dimensional signal) as the `fft()` function in R or Matlab, i.e. the DFT with no windowing or tapering, and which will have as many points as there are samples.
+In contrast to Welch ([`PSD`](#psd)) or multi-taper ([`MTM`](#mtm)) approaches, the [`FFT`](power-spectra.md#fft) performs the same function (for a single, real, 1-dimensional signal) as the `fft()` function in R or Matlab, i.e. the DFT with no windowing or tapering, and which will have as many points as there are samples.
 As such, this is intended for use with simple/short signals, where one wants this exact quantity, e.g. if validating a computation, as we did [here](simul.md#simul).
-For real data (especially long, whole night recordings), `PSD` and `MTM` will provide better estimates of the power spectrum.
+For real data (especially long, whole night recordings), [`PSD`](power-spectra.md#psd) and [`MTM`](power-spectra.md#mtm) will provide better estimates of the power spectrum.

 !!! info
-    Practically, for very long signals, `FFT` will return a very large/dense spectrum, which might make the `destrat` output mechanism struggle;  if you really want this, run with the `-t` command-line option to produce [text table outputs](../luna/args.md#text-tables).
+    Practically, for very long signals, [`FFT`](power-spectra.md#fft) will return a very large/dense spectrum, which might make the `destrat` output mechanism struggle;  if you really want this, run with the `-t` command-line option to produce [text table outputs](../luna/args.md#text-tables).

+<h3>Methods</h3>

+The discrete Fourier transform (DFT) is applied to the signal via the fast Fourier transform (FFT) algorithm, without windowing or spectral averaging.
+This yields a complex-valued spectrum whose length equals the number of samples; the squared magnitude of the FFT coefficients provides the raw periodogram.
+Because no segment-averaging or tapering is applied, the frequency resolution is determined solely by the signal duration, and the variance of each spectral estimate is not reduced relative to a single periodogram.
+This approach is appropriate for short, controlled signals where an exact, unmodified DFT is required.

 <h3>Parameters</h3>